Offline detection of change-points in the mean for stationary graph signals: Abstract

 \section{Abstract}

-This paper addresses the problem of \emph{segmenting a stream of graph signals}: we aim to detect changes in the mean of the multivariate signal defined over the nodes of a known graph.
-We propose an offline algorithm that relies on the concept of \emph{graph signal stationarity} and allows the convenient translation of the problem from the original vertex domain to the spectral domain (Graph Fourier Transform), where it is much easier to solve.
-Although the obtained spectral representation is sparse in real applications, to the best of our knowledge this property has not been much exploited in the existing related literature.
-Our main contribution is a change-point detection algorithm that adopts a model selection perspective, which takes into account the sparsity of the spectral representation and determines automatically the number of change-points.
-Our detector comes with a proof of a non-asymptotic oracle inequality, numerical experiments demonstrate the validity of our method.
+This paper addresses the problem of \emph{segmenting a stream of graph signals}: we aim to detect changes in the mean of a multivariate signal defined over the nodes of a known graph.
+We propose an offline method that relies on the concept of \emph{graph signal stationarity} and allows the convenient translation of the problem from the original vertex domain to the spectral domain (Graph Fourier Transform), where it is much easier to solve.
+Although the obtained spectral representation is sparse in real applications, to the best of our knowledge this property has not been sufficiently exploited in the existing related literature.
+Our change-point detection method adopts a model selection approach that takes into account the sparsity of the spectral representation and determines automatically the number of change-points.
+Our detector comes with a proof of a non-asymptotic oracle inequality.
+Numerical experiments demonstrate the performance of the proposed method.